MJRAMZ/ColorGame/README.md

 -Uses HTML, CSS and JavaScript

 -An RGB color code is selected at random.
 Then 3 to 6 colored squares are generated based on the mode selected.
-User has to guess which colored square matches the RGB code.
+The user then has to guess which colored square matches the RGB code.

 -Two modes: EASY and HARD